Haivision/srt/docs/API-functions.md

 #### `SRT_SUCCESS`

-The value set in case when the last error was cleared and no error occurred lately.
+The value set when the last error was cleared and no error has occurred since then.

 #### `SRT_ECONNSETUP`